FORTIFIED Roofing at Lapeyre: Cost Guides by City

 A FORTIFIED Roof certification typically adds $1,500-$3,500 to the cost of a standard roof replacement.
 This includes upgraded materials (sealed roof deck, additional fasteners), evaluator fees ($400-$800), and additional labor for documentation and precise installation.
 The exact cost depends on roof size, complexity, and current condition.

 FORTIFIED certification is valid for 5 years.
-To maintain your certification (and insurance discount), you'll need to have the roof re-evaluated before the certificate expires.
+To maintain your certification (and carrier review), you'll need to have the roof re-evaluated before the certificate expires.
 Re-evaluation is simpler and less expensive than initial certification if no damage has occurred.
 If you've had repairs, those repairs need to meet FORTIFIED standards to maintain certification.

 In most cases, no. FORTIFIED certification requires specific construction details that must be verified during installation—particularly the sealed roof deck, which is covered by shingles on an existing roof.
 The exception is if your existing roof was originally installed to FORTIFIED standards but never certified.
 A FORTIFIED evaluator can assess whether certification is possible.